code16/sharp/docs/guide/how-to-transform-data.md

 }
 ```

-It will handle embedded images (see the [markdown form field documentation for details on that](form-fields/markdown.html)).
+It will handle embedded images (see the [editor form field documentation for details on that](form-fields/editor.html)).